 I grew up in London and studied English at Oxford University, going on to do an MA at University College London and a PhD at the University of Sussex.
 I have been teaching at King’s since 2008 and all my books have been in part the result of conversations with colleagues and students in the English department and the School of Arts and Humanities.

-I live in London and have a six-year-old son and a baby daughter.
-I write at the London Library and in Suffolk.
+I live in London and have an eight-year-old son and a two-year-old daughter.
+I write at my desk in Kensal Rise, at the London Library and in Suffolk.